please phone only when essential

 I am constantly surprised by the difference in pain perception between individuals with similar injuries or diagnosis.
 I understand that there are things that trigger the sensation of pain, but I am also convinced that the amount of suffering that a person has is related more to their perception and reaction to the pain than to the stimulus that started it off.
 In a way, some patients do have to live with the pain, but it is possible to live with pain while suffering less.”

-Professor Ian Harris AM, MBBS, FRACS, FAOrthA, MMed (Clin Epi), PhD — 'Surgery, the Ultimate Placebo' (p210)
+Professor Ian Harris AM, MBBS, FRACS, FAOrthA, MMed (Clin Epi), PhD — 'Surgery, the Ultimate Placebo', p210. (bold type added for emphasis)

 The pain management courses I will describe here are those that have been developed from the Mindfulness work of Jon Kabat Zinn, in the USA, and more recently the Breathworks course from the UK.
 The above passage by Professor Harris mentions that pain perception can be regulated upwards or downwards by our psychological state (and that there can be large differences in pain perception in people with similar injuries).
 These courses on mindfulness based pain management aim to decrease pain perception by learning to be more attentive, more mindful, and more compassionate, and cultivating more helpful psychological states, and in so doing, lead happier, healthier lives.